 Dachshunds are popular for their long bodies, short legs and loyal dispositions.
-A pregnant dachshund requires extra care during her 63 to 65 day gestation period to provide the optimum growing environment necessary to produce healthy puppies.
+Dachshund gestation period is 63 to 65 days, and your dog will need extra care during this period to provide the optimum growing environment necessary to produce healthy puppies.
 With the proper attention and veterinarian care, most dachshunds sail through pregnancy with few complications.

 Within a few days of mating, dachshunds may begin to show signs of pregnancy.
 The first externally noticeable sign of a pregnant weiner dog is enlarged nipples.
 The pregnant female may also start eating more, but there will rarely be weight gain early in a normal dachshund pregnancy.
 Even with these early signs, breeders and dachshund owners should take their dog to the veterinarian to officially diagnose pregnancy.

 Dachshunds occasionally experience a false pregnancy in which the dog will exhibit swollen mammary glands, weight gain and sometimes even have morning sickness.
 Veterinarians can definitively diagnose pregnancy through a blood test, however an x-ray after day 45 of the dachshund gestation, or an abdominal ultrasound after day 25 of gestation, are likely more affordable options.

 The middle of the dachshund gestation period

 By about a month after breeding a dachshund will have a clear vaginal discharge, however, a urinary tract infection or simple vaginitis can cause a mild clear vaginal discharge, too, so be sure to monitor your dog's overall health.
 After about 6 weeks, the dachshund's nutritional requirements will increase.